Zinc deficiency: Mechanism

-As biosystems are unable to store zinc, regular intake is necessary.
-Excessively low zinc intake can lead to zinc deficiency, which can negatively impact an individual's health.
+As biosystems cannot store zinc, regular intake is necessary.
+Excessively low zinc intake can lead to zinc deficiency, negatively impacting an individual's health.
 The mechanisms for the clinical manifestations of zinc deficiency are best appreciated by recognizing that zinc functions in the body in three areas: catalytic, structural, and regulatory.
 Zinc (Zn) is only common in its +2 oxidative state, where it typically coordinates with tetrahedral geometry.
-It is important in maintaining basic cellular functions such as DNA replication, RNA transcription, cell division and cell activations.
-However, having too much or too little zinc can cause these functions to be compromised.
+It is important in maintaining basic cellular functions such as DNA replication, RNA transcription, cell division, and cell activations.
+However, having too much or too little zinc can compromise these functions.

-Zinc is a critical component of the catalytic site of hundreds of kinds of different metalloenzymes in each human being.
+Some 50 enzymes are dependent on zinc for their roles in catalysis.
 In its structural role, zinc coordinates with certain protein domains, facilitating protein folding and producing structures such as 'zinc fingers'.
-In its regulatory role, zinc is involved in the regulation of nucleoproteins and the activity of various inflammatory cells.
+In its regulatory role, zinc is involved in the activity of nucleoproteins and various inflammatory cells.
 For example, zinc regulates the expression of metallothionein, which has multiple functions, such as intracellular zinc compartmentalization and antioxidant function.
 Thus zinc deficiency results in disruption of hundreds of metabolic pathways, causing numerous clinical manifestations, including impaired growth and development, and disruption of reproductive and immune function.

-Pra1 (pH regulated antigen 1) is a candida albicans protein that scavenges host zinc.
+Pra1 (pH-regulated antigen 1) is a Candida albicans protein that scavenges host zinc.

 Diagnosis

-Diagnosis is typically made based on clinical suspicion and a low level of zinc in the blood.
-Any level below 70 mcg/dl (normal 70-120 mcg/dl)is considered as zinc deficiency.
+Diagnosis is typically made based on clinical suspicion and a low zinc level in the blood.
+Any level below 70 mcg/dL (normal 70-120 mcg/dL) is considered zinc deficiency.
+However there is a paucity of adequate zinc biomarkers, and the most widely used indicator, plasma zinc, has poor sensitivity and specificity.

 Zinc deficiency could be also associated with low alkaline phosphatase since it acts a cofactor for this enzyme.

-There is a paucity of adequate zinc biomarkers, and the most widely used indicator, plasma zinc, has poor sensitivity and specificity.